Princeton45/network-automation-scripts/README.md

 # GNS3 Network Automation Lab

-This repository contains Python Telnet scripts designed to automate the configuration of network devices within a GNS3 lab environment.
+This repository contains Python scripts designed to automate the configuration of network devices within a GNS3 lab environment.
 The primary goal is to demonstrate how to programmatically connect to devices and deploy standard configurations.

 ## Network Topology